TexasTorque/TorqueLearn/pages/Coding/Style Guide: Java.md

 Non-constant field names (static or otherwise) are written in lowerCamelCase.

 These names are typically nouns or noun phrases.
-For example, computedValues or index.
+For example, `computedValues` or `index`.

 ### Parameter names